grafana/grafana/docs/sources/datasources/loki.md

 ## Loki Query Editor

-Loki query editor can be used to create both logs and metrics queries.
+Loki query editor can be used to create both log and metric queries.

 | Name               | Description                                                                                                                                                                                                 |
 | ------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |